jeffbinder/visions-and-revisions/README.md

 > Tyger Tyger, burning bright, in the [MASK] of the night

 The program uses the neural network to predict what word appears in the masked position, subject to various constraints such as rhyme and meter.
 In this case, the BERT model guesses "middle," with probability 0.6762.
 On the other hand, the word that is actually in that position—"forests"—gets probability 0.000076159.
-We divide the latter by the former to get a score for this 0.0001126.
-Since this score happens to be the lowest for any word in the text, the program selects this word for replacement, giving us this revision:
+We divide the latter by the former to get a score for this potential change: 0.0001126.
+Since this score happens to be the lowest for any word in the text, the program selects the word "forests" for replacement, giving us this revision:

 > Tyger Tyger, burning bright, in the middle of the night